 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Home > Turtles > Are Turtles Born with Shells?
-Growth Stages Explained
+Vet-Approved Life Stages Overview

 Are Turtles Born with Shells?
-Growth Stages Explained
+Vet-Approved Life Stages Overview

 painted turtle hatchling crawling along shoreline of pond

-These shells aren’t the hard and heavy shells that adult turtles are known to have, instead, they’re soft and small.
-As the turtle develops, their shells become harder, which is essential for their survival.
+These shells aren’t the hard and heavy shells that adult turtles are known to have, instead, they’re somewhat soft.
+However, the shell is still large enough for a turtle relative to their size at birth and offers them protection.
+As they grow, their bones calcify, and this results in a harder shell.
 There is so much to learn about these hatchlings and how they develop, so continue reading to discover the fascinating growth stages of a turtle.

 divider-turtle